 OC11.11.1 Procedure for Testing

-OC11.11.1.1 In circumstances where the TSO reasonably considers that, in relation to a CDGU, Controllable WFPS or item of User's Equipment, a User might be failing to comply or might in the foreseeable future fail to comply with the relevant Design and Operating Requirements (or the requirements of the SSS Agreement, as the case may be), the TSO may, upon giving reasonable notice identifying the Design and Operating Requirement concerned, send representatives to the relevant Power Station or User Site in order to verify by Testing or inspection (in the case of Testing conducted by the User) whether in relation to the CDGU, Controllable WFPS or item of User's Equipment, as the case may be, the Design and Operating Requirement (or SSS Agreement requirement, and the case may be) is being complied with.
+OC11.11.1.1 In circumstances where the TSO reasonably considers that, in relation to a CDGU, Controllable WFPS, Demand Side Unit or item of User's Equipment, a User might be failing to comply or might in the foreseeable future fail to comply with the relevant Design and Operating Requirements (or the requirements of the SSS Agreement, as the case may be), the TSO may, upon giving reasonable notice identifying the Design and Operating Requirement concerned, send representatives to the relevant Power Station or User Site in order to verify by Testing or inspection (in the case of Testing conducted by the User) whether in relation to the CDGU, Controllable WFPS,Demand Side Unit or item of User's Equipment, as the case may be, the Design and Operating Requirement (or SSS Agreement requirement, and the case may be) is being complied with.
 The Test or inspection may involve the giving of specific Dispatch Instructions within the provisions of SDC2, including instructions in connection with Black Starts and Dispatched Fuel Notices.
 The period of notice which is reasonable will depend upon all the circumstances, including the Design and Operating Requirement (or SSS Agreement requirement, as the case may be) in question.

-OC11.11.1.2 A Generator or other User, as the case may be, must allow the TSO representatives access to all relevant parts of its Power Station or User Site for the purposes of this OC11.11.
+OC11.11.1.2 A Generator, Demand Side Unit Operator or other User, as the case may be, must allow the TSO representatives access to all relevant parts of its Power Station or User Site for the purposes of this OC11.11.

 OC11.11.1.3 In the case of a Test of Relevant Operating Reserve capability or any other Test that falls within the scope of an Agreed Testing and Monitoring Procedure, the procedure for conducting the Test and the criteria for passing the Test will be as set out in the applicable Agreed Testing and Monitoring Procedure.
-If a Test falls outside the scope of the Agreed Testing and Monitoring Procedures, the procedure for the Test, and the criteria for passing the Test will, if not agreed between the TSO and the Generator or other User, be as determined by the TSO acting reasonably and as notified to the Generator or other User, as the case may be, at the time and the Generator or other User, as the case may be, will comply with all reasonable instructions of the TSO in carrying out the Test.
+If a Test falls outside the scope of the Agreed Testing and Monitoring Procedures, the procedure for the Test, and the criteria for passing the Test will, if not agreed between the TSO and the Generator, Demand Side Unit Operator or other User, be as determined by the TSO acting reasonably and as notified to the Generator, Demand Side Unit Operator or other User, as the case may be, at the time and the Generator, Demand Side Unit Operator or other User, as the case may be, will comply with all reasonable instructions of the TSO in carrying out the Test.

-OC11.11.1.5 (a) In determining whether the CDGU, Controllable WFPS or item of User's Equipment, as the case may be, has passed a Test, due regard will be given by the TSO to operating conditions on the NI System and (where applicable) the relevant Tolerance Bands will be applied to the relevant matters being Tested as set out in the Appendix to this OC11 Part B and the Conversion Factors and the Additional Conversion Factors shall also be applied where appropriate.
+OC11.11.1.5 (a) In determining whether the CDGU, Controllable WFPS, Demand Side Unit or item of User's Equipment, as the case may be, has passed a Test, due regard will be given by the TSO to operating conditions on the NI System and (where applicable) the relevant Tolerance Bands will be applied to the relevant matters being Tested as set out in the Appendix to this OC11 Part B and the Conversion Factors and the Additional Conversion Factors shall also be applied where appropriate.

-(b) If, within 48 hours after completion of the Test, the User notifies the TSO in writing that it disagrees that the results show that the CDGU, Controllable WFPS or item of User's Equipment has failed the Test, then the question of whether the Test has been passed or failed shall:-
+(b) If, within 48 hours after completion of the Test, the User notifies the TSO in writing that it disagrees that the results show that the CDGU, Controllable WFPS, Demand Side Unit or item of User's Equipment has failed the Test, then the question of whether the Test has been passed or failed shall:-

 (i) in the case of a Design and Operating Requirement contained in the Grid Code, be decided in accordance with the relevant dispute resolution procedure set out in the User's relevant Connection Agreement, Transmission Use of System Agreement or Grid Code Compliance Agreement; or